As the old saying goes, “time is money,” and that’s never truer than when it comes to talking about manufacturing lead-times.

 4. Consider your supplier a partner

 Have you considered sharing your sales data with your suppliers?
-Odds are you probably haven’t.
+The odds are you probably haven’t.

 However, sharing sales data with your suppliers not only makes them feel like legitimate partners with you in your business ventures, it also gives them insights into how your business works.
 This can allow them to anticipate needs before you actually contact them.